Recognise God’s voice when he speaks to us.

 Now I personally do not believe that it is a common experience, even as a Christian, to receive messages in this way from God.
 So when it does happen, it is extremely ‘belief’ building to recognise his voice.
 That is to actually know that we are being ‘addressed’ personally by our Lord.

 From my own experiences again, God’s voice is not normally heard through our ears under these circumstances.
 He is usually heard within our minds.
 God’s words, as I have explained, are one-on-one and personal.
-I accept through faith that he is intimately involved with every human life, and is capable of listening and talking to every one of us at any given moment.
+I accept through faith that he is intimately involved with every human life and is capable of interacting (including listening and talking) to ‘each and every one of us’ at any given moment.
 Consider the ‘logistics’ of that!
 There are 8 billion of us alive on this planet.

 3.1 What does God’s voice sound like?

 Well, I can firstly answer from my own experiences.
-To me, God’s voice is somehow clearer, or crisper, than the ‘sound’ of my own thoughts or ideas.
+To me, God’s voice is somehow clearer, or crisper, than the ‘sound’ of my own thoughts or ideas in my mind.

-Personally, I have noticed his ‘voice’ becomes quite loud when he is really serious about something.
+Personally, I have noticed his ‘voice’ becomes quite loud in my head when he is really serious about something.
 In effect it sounds like a crystal clear thought in my head.
 I have found that it is not a good idea to ignore the ‘loud ones’.

 What does God sound like to others?
 Some other Christians, who I have asked, think of the experience as more a strong sense of ‘intuiting’ a message.
 His voice is explained as an ‘impression’, a very real and strong one, to still other folks.
 Look, I feel all these descriptions ‘fit the bill’.

-However we might explain the sensation, it is true to say that recognition of his voice grows through our personal experience, possibly built up over many years.
+However we might explain the sensation, it is true to say that recognition of his voice grows through our personal experience, probably built up over many years.

 3.2 Knowing when it is not his voice

 So how can we actually ‘know’ that God is the source of the message, in our minds, that we do think came from him?
 There are potentially two other sources – our own brain functions and Satan.
-As far as Christians are concerned, one sure fired way of knowing that it isn’t God speaking is if the words are telling us to do something that clashes with Bible truths; scriptures.
+As far as Christians are concerned, ‘one sure fired way’ of knowing that it isn’t God speaking is if the words are telling us to do something that clashes with Bible truths; scriptures.
 Admittedly, this means we should be familiar with the Bible.
-Yet, a sense of ‘right and wrong’ will go a long way to helping us here.
+Yet, a sense of ‘right and wrong’ should go a long way to helping us here.

 And we hear of some drastic examples, don’t we?
 Religious and hatred-driven wars have been with us for centuries.
 Men and women leave their families to form relationships with new more attractive partners.
 Etc!
 These things happen, and the guilty people often tell us they have done it at God’s direction.